Tutorial | Create a Custom Products Catalog App with the CLI

 To add permission requirements for the app:

-1. Go to your app's Permissions tab in the Dev Center.
+1. Go to Permissions tab in your app's dashboard.

 2. Click Add Permissions.